dan0102dan/exchangel/server/README.md

 1. **Create OKX API Key**:

    To integrate with the OKX API, you need to create an API key on the OKX platform.
-Here's how you can do it:
+Here's how to do it:

    - Visit the [OKX API Management](https://www.okx.com/account/my-api) page.
    - Log in to your OKX account.